abhishek-kumar-code/Redfish_Public/Specification.md

 | ---------   | -----------                    |
 | /redfish/v1 | /redfish/v1/                   |

 All other Redfish URIs supported by the service shall match the URI patterns described by the [Resource URI pattern definitions section](#resource-uri-pattern-definitions), with the exception to supplemental resources referenced by the "@Redfish.Settings", "@Redfish.ActionInfo", and "@Redfish.CollectionCapabilities" payload annotations.
 The URIs for these supplemental resources shall be treated as opaque by the client.

+All URIs supported by a Redfish Service are considered reserved for future standardization by DMTF and DMTF Alliance Parterns, with the exception to OEM extension URIs which shall conform to the requirements in section [URIs for OEM resources](#uris-for-oem-resources)

 All relative URIs used by the service shall start with a double forward slash ("//") and include the authority (e.g., //mgmt.vendor.com/redfish/v1/Systems) or a single forward slash ("/") and include the absolute-path (e.g., /redfish/v1/Systems).